Batman: The Dark Knight Returns Board Game Review

 Bat and Write.

-Not only will you be marking off how many enemies will comes each round, or making reminders for yourself as to what happens at what point, such as above were you can see that after round two, turn eight is over, I move the story card to part two.
-The set up will tell you to do this, but this just reminds you at the right time to do this.
+You will also be marking down how many enemies will enter the fray each round, and making reminders for yourself as to what happens at what point.
+Such as above were you can see that after round two, turn eight is over, I move the story card to part two.
+The set up will tell you to do this, but this just reminds you at the right time to not forget this rule.
 It is a very clever system.

 You will also me marking onto the main map area of the board.
 You can see below how each area is connected by pathways, but you can draw your own additional pathways between any two areas at various stages of the game which are kept on, game by game, chapter by chapter.
 You will also be striking off various spaces on the board when they are destroyed, and marking x2 symbols on some to increase their efficiencies.
 By the end, the board very much will be your own.
 But to start again, you just wipe it all off and go again.
 It is a very clever way to blend a legacy and campaign experience.
 Semi-Permanent changes to the board are made for your experience, but ones that can be easily reset to start a new campaign.